litements/litequeue/README.md

 ## Why?

 You can use this to implement a persistent queue.
-It also has extra timing metrics for the tasks, and the api to set a task as done lets you specifiy the `task_id` to be set as done.
+It also has extra timing metrics for the messages/tasks, and the api to set a message as **done** lets you specifiy the `task_id` to be set as done.

 Since it's all based on SQLite / SQL, it is easily extendable.

-Tasks/messages are always passed as strings, so you can use json data as messages.
+Messages are always passed as strings, so you can use json data as messages.
 Messages are interpreted as tasks, so after you `pop` a message, you need to mark it as done when you finish processing it.
+When you run the `.prune()` method, it will remove all the finished tasks from the database.

 ## Installation